Auto racing tracks in Maine still waiting for word that they can open

 Jordan said she was approached in early April by a company about the possibility of having Wiscasset Speedway races streamed via pay-per-view, but the track was not interested.

-Even if Wiscasset and other Maine tracks were allowed to open at less than 50 percent capacity, Jordan would still want some assurance that it would be a short-term solution toward opening up her grandstands to the 3,000 spectators it can hold before the summer is over.
+Even if Wiscasset and other Maine tracks were allowed to open to limited crowds initially, Jordan would still want some assurance that it would be a short-term solution toward opening up her grandstands to the 3,000 spectators it can hold before the summer is over.

 “We can do the social distancing, we can do the same things with our concessions that takeout places can do,” she said.
 “We did say we were willing to try the 50 percent thing for two or three weeks, if that’s what it takes, but even that would be tough.”